kalafut/kalafut.net/site/content/posts/2022-02-18-plex-audio.md

 ---
 layout: post
-title: Fixing Multi-Track Audio Playback for Plex on Samsung
+title: Fixing Multi-Track Audio Playback for Plex on Samsung TVs
 date: 2022-02-18
+draft: false
 ---

 A [much](https://www.reddit.com/r/PleX/comments/a9pvyt/samsung_plex_tv_app_audio_track_playback_issue/) [complained about](https://forums.plex.tv/t/bug-samsung-plex-and-changing-audio-track/215752) issue with the otherwise pretty decent Plex app for Samsung TVs is that despite giving you the impression that you're choosing the audio track, the app actually only ever plays the first track.
 This is **very** annoying, and not that uncommon with my collection which has a lot of foreign films